OkelloAndrewPeters/profile-app/README.md

 npm run dev

 for the backend run
-enter the src directory and run "composer upgrade"
+enter the src directory and run "composer upgrade" after putting the backend into the htdocs xamp folder.

 FRONT-END